Natalnet/nboat/docs/index.rst

 Disclaimer
 ----------

-The purpose of this document is for the use of LSA group only, but we open it in case it can be usefull for someone else.
+The purpose of this document is for the use of Nboat group only, but we open it in case it can be usefull for someone else.
-Everything you find here is without absolutly no waranty and I'm not responsible for any inconveniences or issues that might occurs.
+Everything you find here is without absolutly no waranty and we're not responsible for any inconveniences or issues that might occurs.

 Feedback
 --------

-Don't hesitate to ask about some additional info or next guides and also if you find some mistakes, please let me know.
+Don't hesitate to ask about some additional info or next guides and also if you find some mistakes, please let us know.
 This can be done by submitting an issue or a push request on github.